Samuel-Hoskin/CS-Acronyms/README.md

 # CS-Acronyms

-This site attempts to document all the acronyms used in order to improve everyone's understanding in the workplace.
+This project attempts to document all the acronyms used in and around the civil service in order to improve everyone's understanding in the workplace.